TechAtikiN/TechAtikiN/README.md

 # Hey!
 I'm _Nikita Khabya_ ❄️

-💡 Interested to work on full stack projects and learn new skills on the way!
+💡 An inquisitive learner excited to work on Full Stack Projects and polish my skill sets along the way

 🌐 Currently learning and building applications in NextJS and Typescript